foundling/terminal-weather/README.md

 ## Caching and Module loading

-+ `terminal-weather` sets the default `CACHE_INTERVAL` to 10 minutes for regular use because this is the update frequency of Open Weather's API.
++ `terminal-weather` sets the default `CACHE_INTERVAL_MINUTES` to 10 minutes for regular use because this is the update frequency of Open Weather's API.
 The rest of the time, `terminal-weather` prints a cached value.
 Unless you pass an `-n` or `--invalidate-cache` flag.
 This is especially useful if you want the weather in your terminal prompt.

 + Speaking of weather in your terminal prompt, `terminal-weather` loads in a minimal and progressive way.
 Because the creator wants the weather in his terminal, but doesn't want a janky experience, there are `-p` and `--prompt` flags that circumvent the standard module loading procedure and fetched cached data.
 Only the modules required for that use-case are loaded.
 In case of a cache expiration, the additional modules required to retreive new weather data are loaded.
 This provides a near-seamless terminal experience when embedding terminal-weather in your prompt (see below).